Why was AVIF created?

 Accept-header negotiation.

-When AVIF is the wrong choice
+When is AVIF the wrong choice?

 Despite the compression win, AVIF is not always the right answer: